Cycle Tour München-Verona

 Our goal city Verona is a huge reward in itself as well, as our starting point of Munich also has its certain virtues.
 Consequently, they are both offered a rest day, in fact it's one and a half in Verona, as we intend to take a rain in the late afternoon back to Munich.
 Apart from these, we plan rest days in Innsbruck and Torbole.

-Accommodation takes normally place in our tents, which we carry with us.
-Innsbruck and Trento, however, lack well situated camp sites, so here we'll sleep in cheap hotels/hostels.
+Accommodation takes normally place on campsites in our tents, which we carry with us.
+Innsbruck and Trento, however, lack well situated camp sites, so here we'll sleep in hostels.
 In Munich (outbound) and Verona we also go camping.
-Probably we'll sleep in a hostel in Munich near the central railway station with a garage, e.g. A&O Hostel München Hauptbahnhof the first night.
-In that case the car will be parked here while we're on our cycling holiday.
-Homebound we'll sleep there again before the car trip back home to Odense.
+Here Thomas' mother Susanne joins us, and the two of them will stay in Verona for some days more.
+So Thomas doesn't go back home along with us.
+The three remaining participants will sleep in a hostel in Munich near the central railway station before the train trip back home to Denmark.

 Germany: 54 km

 Mangfall: (route km 5-21) 16 km